crate/crate/docs/appendices/release-notes/unreleased.rst

 .. stable branch.
 You can add a version label (`v/X.Y`) to the pull request for
 .. an automated mergify backport.

+- Fixed an issue that would exclude empty partitioned tables from being listed in :ref:`sys.snapshots <sys-snapshots>`.

 - Fixed a regression introduced in 5.3.0 that prevented the evaluation of ``DEFAULT`` clauses on children of ``OBJECT`` columns if the object was